lcalisto/workshop-spatial-graphql/README.md

 ```

-Lets now register some users using GraphQL:
+Lets now register some users using our previous custom mutation:

 ```graphql
 mutation m1 {